Elephant conservation in Thailand

 Become part of a moving journey to return elephants to their native jungle.
 This inspiring volunteer project brings elephants back from their lives performing and trekking for tourists, rehabilitating them into a life in the wild that has been all but forgotten.

 For centuries, elephants in Thailand have been seen as well-loved commodities.
 They are often owned by families and small communities, and put to work to bring in money for their owners.
-Keeping an elephant is not a cheap nor an easy occupation, and they are often forced to work long hours to cover the cost of their food and board.
-This elephant conservation project aims to rescue these gentle giants, and return them to the wild where they belong.
+Keeping an elephant is not a cheap nor an easy occupation, and they are often forced to work long hours to earn their keep.
+This elephant conservation project aims to rescue these gentle giants from the working world, and return them to the wild where they belong.

 Many of the elephants on this project were torn from their mothers at a young age and forced into working in elephant camps, either taking part in circus-style performances or carrying tourists on jungle treks.
 They are now slowly returning to the village and its surrounds as this project grows, ready to live life in the jungle under the caring eye of their mahouts.
 You will be joining a hardworking team of conservationists living in this rural tribal village in the mountains, helping to provide the villagers with a stimulus for bringing their elephants home.